Fast Track Housing Package

 AB 1276 expands the protections of SB 330 (2019) to state and regional agencies to improve transparency, consistency, and predictability in the housing approval process across California.
 This bill also makes updates to the policies and standards governing statutory vested rights to provide greater clarity and predictability for housing projects.

-Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.
+Status: This bill is currently set to be heard in Senate Appropriations on August 18th.

 SB 328 (Grayson) – Capping Hazardous Waste Generator Fees